atmughrabi/AccelGraph/README.md

 ```console
 accel@graph:~$ sudo apt-get install libomp-dev
 ```

-### gem5-Aladdin
-1. Please refer to [(gem5-Aladdin)](https://github.com/harvard-acc/gem5-aladdin), read the papers to understand the big picture `HINT: check their docker folder for an easy setup`.

 ### CAPI
 1. Simulation with ModelSim
   * Environment Variable setup, `HOME` and `ALTERAPATH` depend on where you clone the repository and install ModelSim.